 The practice used the information collected for the Quality and Outcomes Framework (QOF) and performance against national screening programmes to monitor outcomes for patients.
 (QOF is a system intended to improve the quality of general practice and reward good practice).
-The most recent published results were 85.0% (Clinical Commissioning Group average 92.5%; National average 95.3%) of the total number of points available, with 6.7% (CCG average 7.9%; national average 9.8%) clinical exception reporting.
+The most recent published results were 74.0% (Clinical Commissioning Group average 92.5%; National average 95.3%) of the total number of points available, with 16.1% (CCG average 7.9%; national average 9.8%) clinical exception reporting.
+We found that some of the exceptions were not appropriately reported.
 (Exception reporting is the removal of patients from QOF calculations where, for example, the patients are unable to attend a review meeting or certain medicines cannot be prescribed because of side effects.)
-Recent unpublished data for 2016/17 provided by the practice indicated that the practice had achieved 77.2% of the total points available which was a decline when compared to 2015/16 data; with 7.6% clinical exception reporting.
-The practice was aware of the low QOF results and informed us that this was because the new lead GP was settling in her role.
+Recent unpublished data for 2016/ 17 provided by the practice indicated that the practice had achieved 76.0% of the total points available, with 13.3% clinical exception reporting which was a slight improvement when compared to 2015/16 data.
+The practice was aware of the low QOF results and high exception reporting and informed us that there were coding issues; we saw evidence that the practice had not appropriately coded some patients.
+The practice had recently appointed a medical Read coder to address this issue as they had not been able to show much improvement in the QOF results for 2016/17.
 This practice was an outlier for some QOF (or other national) clinical targets.
 Data from 2015/16 showed:

-- Performance for diabetes related indicators was below the Clinical Commissioning Group (CCG) and national average.
-For example, 57% of patients (7.7% exception reporting) had well-controlled diabetes, indicated by specific blood test results, compared to the CCG average of 70% and the national average of 78%.
-63% of patients (2.8% exception reporting) with diabetes had received a foot examination in the preceding 12 months which was below the CCG average of 87% and national average of 89%.
-Recent unpublished data for 2016/17 provided by the practice indicated that the performance for diabetic indicators had improved. - We saw 78% of patients (below average exception reporting of 3.0%) with atrial fibrillation were treated with anticoagulation therapy, which was below the CCG average of 83% and national average of 87%. - Performance for mental health related indicators was above the CCG and national averages; 93% of patients (below average exception reporting of 3.3%) a comprehensive agreed care plan in the last 12 months compared with the CCG average of 86% and national average of 89%. - 100% of patients (above average exception reporting of 12.5%) with dementia had received an annual review which was above the CCG average of 83% and national average of 84%. - The national QOF data showed that 76% (below average exception reporting of 1.3%) of patients with asthma in the register had an annual review, compared to the CCG average of 74% and the national average of 76%. - 89% of patients (in line with average reporting of 11.9%) with Chronic Obstructive Pulmonary Disease (COPD) had received an annual review compared with the CCG average of 90% and national average of 90%.
-Patients with COPD were referred to local specialist clinic when needed and the practice patients had access to spirometry.
+- Performance for diabetes related indicators was in line with the Clinical Commissioning Group (CCG) and national average.
+For example, 78% of patients (above average exception reporting of 15.4%) had well-controlled diabetes, indicated by specific blood test results, compared to the CCG average of 70% and the national average of 78%.
+Ninety seven percent of patients (above average exception reporting of 12.9%) with diabetes had received a foot examination in the preceding 12 months which was above the CCG average of 87% and national average of 89%. - The percentage of patients with atrial fibrillation treated with anticoagulation therapy was 82% (below average exception reporting of 2.9%), which was in line with the CCG average of 83% and national average of 87%. - Performance for mental health related indicators was below the CCG and national averages; 65% of patients (above average exception reporting of 34.6%) a comprehensive agreed care plan in the last 12 months compared with the CCG average of 86% and national average of 89%. - 46% of patients (above average exception reporting of 9.8%) with dementia had received an annual review which was above the CCG average of 83% and national average of 84%. - The national QOF data showed that 84% (above average exception reporting of 31.3%) of patients with asthma in the register had an annual review, compared to the CCG average of 74% and the national average of 76%. - 88% of patients (above average reporting of 29.4%) with Chronic Obstructive Pulmonary Disease (COPD) had received an annual review compared with the CCG average of 90% and national average of 90%.